-Digital signage and interactive wayfinding have founds homes in almost every area of industry.
+Digital signage and interactive wayfinding have found homes in almost every area of industry.
 It’s also becoming a go-to solution in the public sector.
 This week, we’ll take a look at some of the interesting ways touch and non-touch technologies are being deployed in government domains.

 Interactive wayfinding and digital signage implementations in government environments span an incredible range of use cases, because we’re not just talking about deployments at the federal level.
 There are many municipal and state branches of government that utilize these technologies to do everything from keeping constituents up-to-date on local events and community initiatives, to emergency and extreme weather alerts.
 Library systems, community centers, fire and police stations, DMVs and social security offices all make use of digital signage to simplify the dissemination of important information.
 Speaking of which, digital signs have another, substantial advantage: they can reduce perceived wait time by as much as 35%, according to a Lavi field study.